ComposableFi/composable/book/src/pallets/templates/pallet-integration-guide-template.md

 that need to be fetched from the chain/backend/subsquid or any other data source"*

-## Extrinsic Paramater Sources
+## Extrinsic Parameter Sources

 *Document sources of extrinsic parameters, hard coded, calculated on the front end, user provided*

 ## Pricing Sources

-*"Pricing sources are a must have if any Zeplin designs show users values in USD
+*"Pricing sources are a must have if any Zeplin designs show users values in USD $"*
-$"*